realzza/web-project-design/schedule.md

   - Read/Do:
     - MDN Docs, [Introduction to web APIs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs)
     - [Khan Academy: Using JS Libraries in Your WebPage](https://www.khanacademy.org/computing/computer-programming/html-css-js/using-js-libraries-in-your-webpage/a/whats-a-js-library)
-  - Over break: research JavaScript libraries, frameworks, and APIs for use in your final projects over break for [Assignment #7](./assignments.md/#assignment-6-api--library-research)
+  - **Over Break**: research JavaScript libraries, frameworks, and APIs for use in your final projects over break for [Assignment #7](./assignments.md/#assignment-6-api--library-research)
     - Resources for your search
       - [Awesome JavaScript:](https://github.com/sorrycc/awesome-javascript) a collection of libraries, frameworks, and other resources
       - [Wikipedia List of JS Libraries](https://en.wikipedia.org/wiki/List_of_JavaScript_libraries)